-As in kundalini yoga we awaken the energy at the base of the spine and take it to the top of the head.
-To do this we draw upon the power of the aura and its energy centres called the chakras, which I will now describe before explaining psychic meditation in detail.
+As in kundalini yoga, we awaken the energy at the base of the spine and take it to the top of the head.
+To do this we draw upon the power of the aura and its energy centers called the chakras, which I will now describe before explaining psychic meditation in detail.

 The aura is the energy field of the life force and appears to mediums and those with clairvoyant vision as a fibrous light that surrounds living things.
 This ethereal light emanation also surrounds us and extends from two to three feet in all directions from the body.

 Many people can sense the aura and some can see it.
 Have you ever stood close to a stranger and “felt” their personality—something we sometimes call the “human atmosphere”?
 For example, you may have visited the home of a married couple and inadvertently interrupted an argument.
-They may greet you with sweet smiles and pretend nothing has happened but behind this façade you can feel a pressure, like the moment before a thunderstorm.
+They may greet you with sweet smiles and pretend nothing has happened but behind this façade, you can feel pressure, like the moment before a thunderstorm.
 You are sensing the emotions from their auras—their projected personalities—and this is why you know that something is wrong despite their pretense.